-- 6.1 The Chair of the Sub-Committee on Accreditation will present a report with recommendations and rationale to members of the ICC for their decision. - 6.2.
-The ICC Chairperson will indicate in the report of the meeting decisions taken by ICC members with regards to applications for accreditation; in the event the ICC takes a decision contrary to the recommendation of the Sub-committee, the ICC Chairperson will indicate the reasons for this in that report. - 6.3.
-The Chairperson of the ICC will inform applicant institutions of the decisions taken and their rationale by ICC members. - 6.4 General Observations are to be developed by the SCA and approved by the ICC. - 6.5 The General Observations, as interpretive tools of the Paris Principles, may be used to: - (a) Instruct institutions when they are developing their own processes and mechanisms, to ensure Paris Principles compliance; - (b) Persuade domestic governments to address or remedy issues relating to an institution's compliance with the standards articulated in the General Observations; - (c) Guide the Sub-Committee on Accreditation in its determination of new accreditation applications, reaccreditation applications or special reviews: - (i) If an institution falls substantially short of the standards articulated in the General Observations, it would be open for the Sub-Committee to find that it was not Paris Principle compliant. - (ii) If the Sub-Committee has noted concern about an institution's compliance with any of the General Observations, it may consider what steps, if any, have been taken by an institution to address those concerns in future applications.
+- 6.2 General Observations are to be developed by the Sub-Committee and approved by the ICC Bureau. - 6.3 The General Observations, as interpretive tools of the Paris Principles, may be used to: - (a) Instruct Institutions when they are developing their own processes and mechanisms, to ensure Paris Principles compliance; - (b) Persuade domestic governments to address or remedy issues relating to an Institution's compliance with the standards articulated in the General Observations; - (c) Guide the Sub-Committee on Accreditation in its determination of new accreditation applications, reaccreditation applications or special reviews: - (i) If an Institution falls substantially short of the standards articulated in the General Observations, it would be open for the Sub-Committee to find that it was not Paris Principle compliant. - (ii) If the Sub-Committee has noted concern about an Institution's compliance with any of the General Observations, it may consider what steps, if any, have been taken by an Institution to address those concerns in future applications.
 If the Sub-Committee is not provided with proof of efforts to address the General Observations previously made, or offered a reasonable explanation why no efforts had been made, it would be open to the Sub-Committee to interpret such lack of progress as non-compliance with the Paris Principles.

-^{} Adopted by the members of the International Coordinating Committee at its 15th session, held on 14 September 2004, Seoul, Republic of Korea.
+\ Adopted by the members of the International Coordinating Committee at its 15th session, held on 14 September 2004, Seoul, Republic of Korea.
+Amended by the members of the ICC at its 20th session, held on 15 April 2008, Geneva, Switzerland.